StanfordVL/ReferringRelationships/README.md

   --workers             Number workers used to load the data.
   --heatmap-threshold   The thresholds above which we consider a heatmap to
                         contain an object.
-  --discovery           Used when we run the discovery experinent where
-                        objects are dropped during training.
-  --always-drop-file    Location of list of objects that should always be
-                        dropped.
-  --subject-droprate    Rate at which subjects are dropped.
-  --object-droprate     Rate at which objects are dropped.
   --model-checkpoint    The model to evaluate.
   --data-dir            Location of the data to evluate with.
 ```

 ## Customized discovery evaluation.

-The discovery based experiments can be run on the dataset by calling
+The discovery based experiments can be run by setting the following flags
-`python evaluate_discovery.py`
+during training and using `python evaluate_discovery.py` when evaluating.

 ```
-  -h, --help            show this help message and exit --batch-size          The batch size used in training.
-  --seed                The random seed used to reproduce results.
-  --workers             Number workers used to load the data.
-  --heatmap-threshold   The thresholds above which we consider a heatmap to
-                        contain an object.
   --discovery           Used when we run the discovery experinent where
                         objects are dropped during training.
   --always-drop-file    Location of list of objects that should always be